cloudfoundry/diego-design-notes/README.md

         - INIT containers (spins up a Garden container with appropriate disk/memory limits in place)
         - RUN generic recipes in a previously allocated container
         - DELETE a container (also stops all running code in the container)
-    - the executor is primarily responsible for implementing the generic [executor actions](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/executor_action.go):
+    - the Executor is primarily responsible for implementing the generic [executor actions](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/executor_action.go):
         - `DownloadAction` downloads a blob from a URL and places it in a destination in the container.
 Uses the [cached-downloader](https://github.com/pivotal-golang/cacheddownloader) to perform caching.
 Uses the [archiver](https://github.com/pivotal-golang/archiver) to decompress/untar if requested.
         - `UploadAction` uploads a blob from the container to a URL.
 Uses the [archiver](https://github.com/pivotal-golang/archiver) to tar/compress if requested.
         - `RunAction` runs a script in the context of given environment variables with an alloted (optional) timeout.
         - `FetchResultAction` reads a file from the container and returns its contents.
         - `MonitorAction` performs a given `ExecutorAction` (typically a `RunAction`) and runs it periodically.
 Success implies a healthy container.
 Failure implies an unhealthy container.
 Communicates healthy/unhealthy via an http callback.
-    - when running a `RunAction` the executor can stream stdout and stderr to Loggregator
+    - when running a `RunAction` the Executor can stream stdout and stderr to Loggregator
 - [**Garden**](https://github.com/cloudfoundry-incubator/garden)
     - provides a platform-independent server/client to manage garden containers
     - defines an interface to be implemented by container-runners (e.g. [warden-linux](https://github.com/cloudfoundry-incubator/warden-linux))